nvidia-holoscan/holohub/tutorials/hsdk_rt_analysis/README.md

 # Holoscan SDK Response-Time Analysis

-This directory contains helpful scripts for timing analysis of Holoscan apps, based on published research regarding the Holoscan SDK (see citation below).
+We have performed a theoretical response-time analysis of applications created using Holoscan SDK in an RTSS paper [1].
+This work accounts for different queuing delays due to different types of connections and dependencies between the operators of a Holoscan application.
+This directory contains helpful scripts for the timing analysis of Holoscan applications, based on our research paper [1].

 Detailed instructions for how to reproduce the results of the paper, along with the code, can be found in the `artifact` directory.